Introduction to Statistical Data Science

 If you are a company/organisation looking to up-skill your staff in data science, we can develop a bespoke training course to suit your requirements.
 We will work with you to enhance the practicality of the training using examples, case studies and datasets that are relevant to your company/sector.

-Your staff will be provided with access to the online material, and we will deliver in-person workshop(s) (location to be agreed).
+Your staff will be provided with access to the online material, and we will deliver in-person workshop(s).

 For more information on this course, please contact llahub@newcastle.ac.uk or enquire here